scuzzydude/asimov/asimov.md

 The next day, several hands of Bii-eh-ba warriors took the field and played the games.
 It was quickly found that both the scrawny and hefty could play either game, though different size warriors tended to fit some roles better than others.
 Linemen were always hefty, but sometimes hefties could throw a rock.
 One Bii-eh-ba warrior pointed out, "This is pretty good, cause one of them is good for the winter, when you're banging in to each other, you don't want to overheat.
 The other one, you're mostly standing around throwing rocks or trying to catch rocks, so not so bad on a hot day."
 Everybody agreed, that stick-rock was better for the warm months, especially since it was a good one for the road, you didn't need a clay court or a field, you could throw rocks at your brothers in any setting.

 The Bii-eh-ba agreed to start training in stick-rock and boar-ball and Hot took the idea back to his father that he should train some of the benchwarmer and shorter guys in some of these new lesser sports, that way they could compare the skill of their warriors to those of their new allies.
 The Chief agreed.
-After two winters, the combined warriors of the Bii-eh-ba and Na-Is-mit peacefully conquered many lands to the east and north, and spread these new sports through the Guld Coast and even down into ancient Mexico.
+After two winters, the combined warriors of the Bii-eh-ba and Na-Is-mit peacefully conquered many lands to the east and north, and spread these new sports through the Gulf Coast and even down into ancient Mexico.

 After a few years, Heart of Tatanka II died, and his son, Hot became chief.
 On his dying bed, the Chief said to his son, "Don't forget the Be-ek-um, my son.
 Once, their great warrior called my mother, your grandmother, Big Mama, the mother of basketball, a very vile name, I dare not repeat.
 You must avenge this insult.
 They have fled south, but they will not escape our vengeance, my son."